mistergrizzlydev/IdentifyIOS/README.md

-idCard        | The person is asked to take front and back photos of their ID, selection from the gallery is not allowed. signature     | For the vitality test, the signature of the person is taken. speech        | For the vitality test, the person is asked to read the text they see on the screen.
+idCard        | The person is asked to take front and back photos of their ID, selection from the gallery is not allowed. signature     | For the vitality test, the signature of the person is taken. speech        | For the vitality test, the person is asked to read the text they see on the screen. addressConf        | For address verification, the person enters address and takes a photo of an official document of address information.

 ## Author